waridh/obsidian_0/miscellaneous/apega_ethics.md

 #TODO: Need to finish studying for this one.

+## Professions and Ethics

+As society and technology evolves, so has ethics and the ways it can be applied.

+### Profession and Self-Governance

+Normally, a profession will require training, formal qualification, and specialized knowledge.
+These skills are paired with experience to service the following responsibilities:
+- Render service based on advanced knowledge, skill, and judgement, which the public takes on trust
+- is charged with substantive public obligation and serves the public interest
+- Bound by a distinctive ethical code in its relationships with the public, clients, employers, and colleagues.

+To be able to perform their duties, professionals must have the trust of their clients, employers, and the general public.
+To maintain this confidence, the professional must demonstrate both technical and ethical competence.

+### Ethics

+Ethics refers to the study of principles surrounding the conduct of individuals, and reflects the belief and system of the guideline about what is right or wrong.
+Ethics specifically deals with the actions on individuals with sufficient knowledge and options available to them.

+In professional context, ethics applies to a set of values that guide the actions of individuals and organizations with regard to conduct and decision-making while carrying out professional duties and obligations.

+Here are two ways that following the code of ethics shapes an individual's practice:
+1. Adherence to the code of ethics provide a common set of values within the profession and thereby offers a reliable professional service to the public.
+Practising in a technically competent and ethical manner are two indivisible component vital to maintaining a relationship of trust within the profession and with the public in general.
+2. In an increasingly technological world, the public is looking to licensed professionals to provide societal leadership.
+The professional relationship of trust is a fundamental element upon which licensed professionals do their part in guiding society to adopt technology for the advancement of public welfare.

+### Excellence

+The Government gave members of APEGA certain responsibility and privileges, and in return the public expects competencies in their practices (Along with ethical conduct).

 ## The Codes

 There are five codes in the APEGA code of ethics